ceevee87/webdev-demo-vegas-ipsum/README.md

 ## IDE
 The java portion of this project was developed in NetBeans.
-The Web portion was developed using VS Code.
+The Web portion was developed using VS Code on top of FireFox 53.0.

 The operating system is Ubuntu 16.04 LTS.